-Resident students may designate a confidential contact person to be notified no later than 24 hours after being determined to be missing.
-If no confidential contact is registered, the resident student's designated emergency contact person(s) will be contacted.
+Regardless of age, resident students may designate one or more Confidential Contact person(s) to be notified no later than 24 hours after notification that they are missing.
+This contact may be different from the Emergency Contact person(s) listed in their files.
+If no Confidential Contact is registered, the resident student's designated Emergency Contact person(s) will be contacted.